Phoenix Forgotten: Plot

 As they drive, the light appears behind the car and pursues them.
 They attempt to flee before the light disables the car and vanishes.
 Unable to fix the vehicle, the trio hike along the road attempting to get back to town.
 As they walk, Mark begins showing severe symptoms of an unknown illness, including a nosebleed, fever, and disorientation.
 Mark then claims to hear voices, before running out into the desert while claiming to see his brother.
 As Ashley and Josh run after him, the light returns and Mark vanishes without a trace.
 Ashley begins to panic, while Josh comforts her.
 The two then notice a house light in the distance and resolve to follow it.
 Along the way, the two discover more charred animal corpses.
 In addition, Ashley also begins to show similar symptoms as Mark, including her hair falling out.

 Continuing on, Ashley begins to hear an unknown sound.
 She then claims to see her father in the distance before running off with Josh following her.
 As they run, the light returns, causing lightning and high winds around them.
 Josh then captures the source of the light, revealed to be an alien craft appearing as several concentric, rotating rings.
 Josh then witnesses Ashley being lifted off the ground before being abducted in a flash of light.
 The tape then cuts to Josh arriving at the deserted home, still pursued by the alien craft.
 He attempts to hide inside the house.

 Meanwhile, the craft causes various appliances to explode and gravitational distortion.
-Josh begins to scream as the craft removes the roof of the house, then also quickly lifts him off the ground in a flash before the camera cuts out.
+Josh begins to scream as the craft removes the roof of the house, then also quickly lifts him off the ground, abducting him in a flash before the camera cuts out.
 The tape resumes as the camera catches a brief glimpse of space, before falling back down to Earth.
-The camera lands, recording the sunset for several minutes before dying as the credits roll.
+The camera lands, recording the sunrise for several minutes before dying as the credits roll.
 The closing captions indicate that the government denies any connections between the Phoenix Lights and the trio's disappearance.